3 New Zealand Native Plants And How To Use Them

 0 comments

-We have grown up in the ever-changing kiwi landscapes that we call home, and we are also very lucky to have a wealth of plants that we can use to help support our family and our personal health and wellness.
+We have grown up in the ever-changing Kiwi landscapes that we call home, and we are also very lucky to have a wealth of plants that we can use to help support our family and our personal health and wellness.

 Rongoa (Māori medicine)

-We would also like to acknowledge our original scientists and plant advocates– the Māori who, on arrival to Aotearoa, discovered and worked with the native plants that resided here.
+We would also like to acknowledge our original scientists and plant advocates – the Māori who, on arrival to Aotearoa, discovered and worked with the native plants that resided here.
 They are the ones we look to and thank for finding, documenting and using the amazing indigenous plants we have today.

-Traditionally a lot of our New Zealand native plants were used topically.
-There is documentation to show traditional internal use - but this was always in small doses.
+Traditionally, a lot of our New Zealand native plants were used topically.
+There is documentation to show traditional internal use, but this was always in small doses.

 With the arrival of the Europeans, Māori used Rongoa (Māori medicine) to treat ill health from infectious disease and the physical effects of colonisation.
-These events saw an increase in internal decoctions and infusions, which was the starting base of what we use and know today.
+These events saw an increase in internal decoctions and infusions, which were the starting base of what we use and know today.

 1. Akeake

-Botanical name – Dodonaea viscosa
+Botanical name: Dodonaea viscosa

-Parts used – Leaves, seeds, root
+Parts used: Leaves, seeds, root

 Used topically:

-• For painful bruises, joint inflammation as it helps to bring the blood flow to the skins surface
+• For painful bruises, joint inflammation (as it helps to bring the blood flow to the skin's surface)

-• Fungal infections such as candida albicans, ringworm
+• Fungal infections such as Candida albicans, ringworm

 • Toothache